When you should visit the Accident & Emergency (A&E) department, and why

 However, if the patient had gone directly to the A&E, there will be a team of emergency specialists who can attend to the patient’s interim medical needs, and activate the eye specialist who is on standby to address such urgent and complex medical conditions, ensuring that the patient receives treatment as soon as possible.

-With this said, Raffles Hospital’s A&E department is well-equipped to handle medical emergencies round-the-clock every day.
+With this said, Raffles Hospital’s Raffles24 Acute & Critical Care is well-equipped to handle medical emergencies round-the-clock every day.
 Besides having a team of emergency specialists to assess and manage your case, our multidisciplinary team of specialists and surgeons are also on call to attend to complex medical conditions.

-Our A&E 24-hour clinic is located on the ground floor of Raffles Hospital.
-Find out more via our website or save our emergency hotline at 6311 1555 in your mobile phone.
+Our 24-hour Acute & Critical care clinic is located on the ground floor of Raffles Hospital.
+Our emergency hotline is 6311 1555.

 Be the First to Know!